DirtyHairy/typescript-deferred/README.md

 In **Typescript**, `then` is typed as a generic, taking the target type of the callbacks as a type parameter which the compiler can infer from the callback type.
-Type inference always works, even if the result type is again wrapped by a promise.
+Type inference works regardless of whether the result type is wrapped by a promise or not.

 In addtion to then, two convenience methods `always` and `otherwise` are supplied.